 I started having the gradual onset of multiple symptoms.
 This included extreme weakness, tingling, ear and head fullness, blurred vision, jaw locking, occasional tremors.
 Feeling of being drunk, vision is weak.

-First hospital diagnosed cervical stenosis, foramina narrowing, spondylolisthesis C3-C5, and lordosis.
-Worst area was C5-C7.
+The first hospital diagnosed cervical stenosis, foraminal narrowing, spondylolisthesis C3-C5, and lordosis.
+The worst area was C5-C7.
 One month after the culmination of onset of symptoms I had an anterior discectomy and fusion done.
 Since surgery, symptoms in the head have continued. . .
 Neck Surgeon said I should see a psychiatrist or brain surgeon.

 Cervical Dysstructure or a broken neck structure means

 What do these people appear to have in common?

 The cervical spine should have lordotic curvature, it should be shaped like a C. The C shape acts as a shock keeps stress forces on the cervical spine at a minimum.
 When you have a cervical spine ligament injury, the ligaments cannot hold the C shape.
 The neck can progress to a Military curve, which is straight up and down.
 Eventually, the natural curve of the neck distorts and twists, first into the reverse kyphotic curve, then into a letter “S” shape.

 What is cervical dysstructure (“Broken neck” structure) and cervicovagopahy?
 How do we treat it?